aptech/docs/docs/CR-rndi.rst

     :param c: column dimension.
     :type c: scalar

     :param range: Optional argument.
 2x1 matrix, the requested range of the random integers.
 The first element is the range minimum and the second element is the range maximum.
-If range is not supplied, the default range is :math:`0 ≤ y < 2_32`.
+If range is not supplied, the default range is :math:`0 ≤ y < 2^{32}`.
     :type range: matrix

     :param state: Optional argument.

         **scalar case**

             *state* = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.

         **opaque vector case**

-            *state* = the state vector returned from a previous call to one of the rnd random number functions.
+        *state* = the state vector returned from a previous call to one of the ``rnd`` random number functions.

     :type state: scalar or opaque vector